Skip to contents

 Stochastic simulations

-Let’s repeat the simple example with stochasticity on the compensation ratio.
-To do this, we sample the compensation ratio parameter from a distribution and we run 100 simulations.
-This incorporates our uncertainty in our understanding of the productivity of the natural environment.
+Let’s repeat the simple example with stochasticity on the productivity parameter (“kappa”, units of recruits/spawner).
+To do this, we sample productivity from a distribution and we run 100 simulations.
+This incorporates our uncertainty in understanding of natural productivity in the evaluation of the management strategy.

-Histogram of the compensation ratio (kappa) values sampled for our stochastic operating model.
+Histogram of the productivity (kappa) values sampled for our stochastic operating model.

 SAR <- 0.01